frg-fossee/eSim-Cloud/CONTRIBUTING.md

 * Update documentation

 ## Reporting Bug / Suggesting Features
 If you just want to report a bug in our system or want to suggest a new feature or improve UI, etc., then first browse through our existing issues to check whether this has been addressed or not.
 If not, feel free to create a new issue.
-Please read the guidelines given.
+Please read the  [new issue guidelines](guidelines-checklist/new-issue-guidelines.md) given.

 ## Step 1: Assign/Create Issues